Summary of the Problem with Loss, Betrayal, and Trauma.

 Church topics need to expand to include instances of suffering.
 Too often, the examples provided by scriptural stories quickly dismiss or ignore how the individual or collective group feels about the traumatic event.

 To share in our suffering is to treat the consequences of trauma.
 By relating to others through telling of our trauma, we help ourselves heal from traumatic events.
 An essential method for Christian response is to read the wisdom of the Bible.
 The wisdom literature of the Psalms can function descriptively in relating the psalmists’ experiences and prescriptively and therapeutically.
-The result alleviates one of the definitions of trauma that leaves people feeling helpless and dehumanized.
+The result eases one definition of trauma that leaves people feeling helpless and dehumanized.
 We will do well to remember Psalm 56:3, “When I am afraid, I put my trust in you.”

 Prayer remains the single best response in the ongoing treatment for recovery from trauma.
 Ninety percent of Americans pray.
 People who often pray experience a more subjective sense of well-being than those who do not pray.
 Those who contextualize prayer to a more meaningful mystical experience have an even greater sense of well-being.